arkitektio/arkitektio.github.io/README.md

 Thanks for considering this!
 By contributing to the documentation, you are helping to improve the Arkitekt Platform.
 The documentation is hosted on GitHub Pages and is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

-By default, the documentation is built and deployed automatically when changes are pushed to the `master` branch, and there is no need to build the documentation locally.
+By default, the documentation is built and deployed automatically when changes are pushed to the `main` branch, and there is no need to build the documentation locally.
 To contribute to a documentation page, simply  press on "Edit this page" link at the bottom of the page you want to edit.
 This will take you to the GitHub page for the documentation source file.
 You can then edit the file and submit a pull request to have your changes reviewed and merged into the documentation.